PierreSenellart/provsql/doc/source/user/casestudies.rst

 ---------------------------

 :doc:`Case study 1 -- Intelligence Agency <casestudy1>`
-    The broadest single tour of provenance *evaluation*.
-A security-classification scenario over seven agents drives a custom min-clearance semiring, where-provenance, circuit export
-    (PROV-XML, ``graph-easy``), and the full probability-method line-up side by side (possible-worlds, Monte-Carlo, tree-decomposition, and knowledge compilation through ``d4`` / ``c2d`` / ``dsharp`` / ``minic2d``).
+    The broadest tour of provenance *evaluation*: a security-classification scenario over seven agents drives a custom min-clearance semiring, where-provenance, circuit export, and the full probability-method line-up side by side (possible-worlds, Monte-Carlo, tree-decomposition, and knowledge compilation through ``d4`` / ``c2d`` / ``dsharp`` / ``minic2d``).
 Start here for a panoramic view.

 :doc:`Case study 2 -- Open Science Database <casestudy2>`
-    Evidence synthesis over a (fictional) biomedical literature corpus: single-source vs. replicated claims, contradictory findings, and strength-of-evidence ranking.
-This is the home of **Shapley and Banzhaf** values -- attributing a result to the studies behind it -- alongside counting / why-provenance, a custom evidence-grade semiring, ``HAVING``, and where-provenance.
+    Evidence synthesis over a fictional biomedical corpus -- single-source vs. replicated claims, contradictions, strength-of-evidence ranking.
+    The home of **Shapley and Banzhaf** values, attributing a result to the studies behind it.

 :doc:`Case study 3 -- Île-de-France Public Transit <casestudy3>`
-    **Boolean provenance at real-world scale.** On the STIF GTFS dataset (hundreds of routes, tens of thousands of stops) it answers a reachability-and-accessibility question -- which stops are reachable from Bagneux, and is the whole journey wheelchair-accessible -- where a result token is true iff every record along the path carries the accessibility flag.
+    **Boolean provenance at real-world scale.** On the STIF GTFS dataset (hundreds of routes, tens of thousands of stops) a result token is true iff every record along the path carries the accessibility flag -- which stops are reachable from Bagneux by a fully wheelchair-accessible journey?

 :doc:`Case study 4 -- Government Ministers Over Time <casestudy4>`
     The **temporal** extension and **data-modification tracking**.
-Over a database of French and Singaporean ministers, every fact carries a validity interval; the study demonstrates time-travel, history, timeslice, and an ``INSERT`` / ``DELETE`` round-trip that is then rolled back with ``undo``.
+Over French and Singaporean ministers every fact carries a validity interval;
+    the study time-travels, takes history and timeslices, and rolls back an ``INSERT`` / ``DELETE`` round-trip with ``undo``.

 :doc:`Case study 5 -- Wildlife Photo Archive <casestudy5>`
-    Uncertainty that comes out of a machine-learning detector.
-Candidate species per bounding box are modelled with :sqlfunc:`repair_key` and the ``mulinput`` gate (block-correlated alternatives); the study contrasts probabilistic ranking against naive confidence
-    thresholding, and computes :sqlfunc:`expected` species counts.
+    Uncertainty from a machine-learning detector: candidate species per bounding box modelled with :sqlfunc:`repair_key` and the ``mulinput`` gate (block-correlated alternatives).
+It contrasts probabilistic ranking against naive confidence thresholding and computes :sqlfunc:`expected` species counts.

 :doc:`Case study 6 -- City Air-Quality Sensor Network <casestudy6>`
-    The **continuous-distribution** surface, end to end: ``random_variable`` columns (Normal / Uniform / Exponential / Erlang / categorical /
+    The **continuous-distribution** surface end to end: ``random_variable`` columns (Normal / Uniform / Exponential / Erlang / categorical /
-    mixture), arithmetic and comparison on them, analytic moments and Monte-Carlo fallback, and conditional inference.
-It is the first study driven primarily through :doc:`ProvSQL Studio <studio>`, where PDFs, mixture DAGs, and simplifier before/after views make the machinery visible.
+    mixture), arithmetic and comparison on them, analytic moments with Monte-Carlo fallback, and conditional inference.
+The first study driven primarily through :doc:`ProvSQL Studio <studio>`.

 :doc:`Case study 7 -- Peer-Review Assignment and Knowledge Compilation <casestudy7>`
-    How the **shape of a query, together with the keys the schema declares**, fixes the shape of the Boolean provenance circuit and thereby which probability method is cheap.
-A peer-reviewing scenario opens with one coverage question asked three ways -- safe by shape, safe by a key, and genuinely :math:`\#P`-hard -- exposing the knowledge-compilation pipeline (Tseytin CNF, d-DNNF compilation,
-    :sqlfunc:`ddnnf_stats`, the ``'boolean'``-class safe-query rewriter,
-    the external-tool registry).
-It then climbs three further rungs that escape the hard case in different ways: a ``HAVING count(*)`` Poisson-binomial shortcut, an **inversion-free** self-join that is linear-time from a query-derived variable order, and a :sqlfunc:`repair_key` table whose block correlation stays tractable.
-    A closing section turns to **recursive** reachability as network reliability.
-Also driven through Studio.
+    How a query's **shape, the schema's keys, and the structure of the data** decide which probability method is cheap and which needs a compiler.
+A peer-reviewing scenario organised by where tractability comes from: the query is *safe* (the four Dalvi-Suciu routes, including the **Möbius-cancellation** witness :math:`q_9`), the query is :math:`\#P`-*hard* (the knowledge-compilation pipeline), or the *data* is well-structured (the **joint-width** compiler and recursive network reliability).

 :doc:`Case study 8 -- ProvSQL as a Probability Calculator <casestudy8>`
-    ProvSQL used as an **exact, correlation-aware probability calculator driven in SQL**.
-Five textbook problems -- the base-rate fallacy (discrete Bayes via the ``|`` conditioning operator), correlation that breaks the independence formula, the ``probability_evaluate`` method portfolio and its cost chooser, a continuous posterior by truncation (``X | (X > k)``), and the conditional expectation of a probabilistic aggregate -- each a one-line query, across all three carriers (discrete events, random variables, aggregates), with ``|`` meaning "given" throughout.
+    ProvSQL as an **exact, correlation-aware probability calculator driven in SQL**: five textbook problems -- base-rate fallacy, correlation breaking the independence formula, the method portfolio and its cost chooser, a continuous posterior by truncation, the conditional expectation of an aggregate -- each a one-line query with the ``|`` ("given") operator throughout.
 A compact, notebook-first tour of the probability surface.

 .. _case-study-coverage: